Ardell-Moiko/alx-system_engineering-devops/0x00-shell_basics/README.md

 9. *./9-firstdirdeletion* - Deletes the directory my_first_directory that is in the /tmp directory.

 10. *./10-back* - Changes the working directory to the previous one.

+12. *./12-file_type* - Prints the type of the file named iamafile.